Internal affairs doctrine: Relation to federalism

 In the United States, each state has the power to set its own corporate law.
 Because of this, and the fact that the internal affairs doctrine has been used by courts to allow application of the lex incorporationis, this has created a competitive market for incorporations among the states.
 Several states have taken advantage of this situation by becoming corporate havens, particularly Delaware and Nevada.
 Likewise, many jurisdictions apply the internal affairs doctrine internationally, which has permitted offshore financial centres to flourish.

+Exceptions

+A few states, like California, narrowly apply the internal affairs doctrine.
+California broadly applies the public policy exception to the internal affairs doctrine, meaning that it will not defer to the law of the state of incorporation whenever that law contradicts its own domestic regulatory schemes that were intended to serve broad public interests as distinguished from the "more narrow interests of a corporation's shareholders".
+Thus, California does not defer to Delaware law with respect to the enforcement of California's statutes against insider trading.

+California has also adopted the "pseudo-foreign corporation doctrine", in which it refuses to treat a foreign corporation as such "because most of its owners and operations are physically located within the state".